 The information contained herein is presented only as a guide for the applications of our products.
 No responsibility is assumed by TOSHIBA for any infringements of patents or other rights of the third parties which may result from its use.
-No license is granted by implication or otherwise under any patent or patent rights of TOSHIBA or others.
-021023\C
+No license is granted by implication or otherwise under any patents or other rights of TOSHIBA or the third parties.
+070122\C

-The products described in this document may include products subject to the foreign exchange and foreign trade laws.
-021023 F
+The products described in this document are subject to foreign exchange and foreign trade control laws.
+060925\E

 For a discussion of how the reliability of microcontrollers can be predicted, please refer to Section 1.3 of the chapter entitled Quality and Reliability Assurance/Handling Precautions.
-030619 S
+030619\S